Fast Whole-Body Strain Regulation in Continuum Robots: Singularly Perturbed Dynamics

-Seeking a robust response to variations in parameters, noise, and parasitic ``small" time constants components of the dynamics that increase model order, we separate the system \eqref{eq:newton-euler} into a standard two-time-scale singularly perturbed system consisting of fast-changing (here, $\dot{z}_2$) and slow-changing (\ie $\dot{z}_1$) sub-dynamics.
+Seeking a robust response to parametric variations, noise sensitivity, and parasitic small time constants in the dynamics that increase model order, we separate system \eqref{eq:newton-euler} into a standard two-time-scale singularly perturbed system consisting of fast-changing (here, $\dot{\bm{z}}_2$) and slow-changing (\ie $\dot{\bm{z}}_1$) sub-dynamics.
 Thus, we write

-where $f$ and $g$ are $\mc{C}^n (n \gg0)$ differentiable functions of their arguments, $\perturb > 0$ denotes all small parameters to be ignored\footnote{Restriction to a two-time-scale is not binding and one can choose to expand the system into multiple sub-dynamics across multiple time scales.}, $u_s$ is the slow sub-dynamics' control law, and $u_f$ is the fast sub-dynamics' controller.
+where $\bm{f}$ and $\bm{g}$ are $\mc{\bm{C}}^n (n \gg0)$ differentiable functions of their arguments, $\perturb > 0$ denotes all small parameters to be ignored\footnote{Restriction to a two-time-scale is not binding and one can choose to expand the system into multiple sub-dynamics across multiple time scales.}, $\bm{u}_s$ is the slow sub-dynamics' control law, and $\bm{u}_f$ is the fast sub-dynamics' controller.